Bernd02/BulkyWeb/README.md

 ## Notes

-- Following this tutorial as a refresher of ASP.NET MVC
+- Following this tutorial as a refresher of ASP.NET Core MVC
 - Still finishing ... in progress